DRKAFLE123/ImageCaptioning/README.md

 We have taken less image dataset so we will be using Transfer Learning techniques with pretrained model like CNNS(Resnet50) which is trained in 'Imagenet',RNNS(LSTM) for text processing and generating

 # Transfer learning is a technique that can be used to improve the performance of a machine learning model when there is a limited amount of training data available.
 The idea behind transfer learning is to use a pre-trained model that has been trained on a large dataset of images, such as ImageNet, and then fine-tune the model on the smaller dataset.

+1. Import all the Required Packages
+2. Perform Data Cleaning
+3. Extract the Feature Vector
+4. Loading dataset for model training
+5. Tokenizing the Vocabulary
+6. Create a Data generator
+7. Define the CNN-RNN model
+8. Training the Image Caption Generator model
+9. Testing the Image Caption Generator model